9oya/SSPager/README.md

 ### [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods.html)

-InfiniteLayout is available through [CocoaPods](http://cocoapods.org).
+SSPager is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby